 Kanban Classes of Service (CoS) is a highly configurable, versatile way for coping with uncertain and unpredictable situations, as suggested by one of the Kanban method’s founding fathers David Anderson.
 More precisely, a class of service is a set of policies that help Agile teams prioritize work items and projects.

 While managing projects, you have probably experienced the trouble of navigating through changing customer requirements, new stakeholder requests, capacity fluctuations, and countless other surprises that put their successful delivery at risk.
 If the answer is yes, you know how important it is to prioritize work and minimize risk effectively.

-To elaborate on that, it is important to note that in a Kanban system, a class of service typically determines the priority of selection of a work item or a project (depending on the scale of implementation) and how quickly it will flow across your board.
+In a Kanban system, a class of service typically determines the priority of a work item or a project (depending on the scale of implementation) and how quickly it will flow across your board.
 Choosing to introduce Kanban Classes of service allows Agile teams to define service level expectations and establish agreements for each class of service they provide.

 Making the process of managing dependencies less difficult

 Kanban classes of service allow you to manage dependencies according to the cost of delay (CoD) for each project.
-Just to be on the same page, CoD is the economic impact of failing to deliver your product or service on time or simply said – the amount of money you will lose by delaying the delivery.
-By calculating CoD you can understand the importance of delivering your projects on time.
+CoD is the economic impact of failing to deliver your product or service on time or, simply said – the amount of money you will lose by delaying the delivery.
+By calculating CoD, you can understand the importance of delivering your projects on time.

 The logic is simple.
-When the cost of delay is small or there’s sufficient time to start early, then, there’s no need to manage dependencies explicitly.
+When the cost of delay is small, or there’s enough time to start early, there’s no need to manage dependencies explicitly.
 You can just let them emerge and manage them dynamically.

 However, when the CoD is high, you need to plan your capacity in a way that will allow you to start early and complete the project with greater efficiency, even if it results in delaying other projects with lower costs of delay.